ultumi/n2w-turkish/README.md

 This is the Number-to-Word function for Turkish

 ### How to Use
 It's very easy.
 Let's type a number in the string format as the input.
-If you want to use some punctuations such as comma, point to divide the number to units easily, it doesn't matter.
+If you want to use some punctuations such as comma or full stop to divide the number to units easily, it doesn't matter.
 Here's an example:

 ```python
 n2w("84680273")